 Tom Lee explores Anselm Kiefer’s exhibition at Copenhagen Contemporary, tracing the literary and alchemical references at work in the installation.

 Anselm Kiefer at the Royal Academy of Art

-Anselm Kiefer discusses his work with Tim Marlow, director of artistic programs at the Royal Academy of Art, on the occasion of the UK exhibition.
+Anselm Kiefer discusses his work with Tim Marlow, director of artistic programs at the Royal Academy of Arts, on the occasion of his exhibition at the London institution.